DBJDBJ/dusan_jovanovic_dot_org/content/authors/dbj/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
-user_groups:
+# user_groups:
-- Researchers
+# - Researchers
-- Architects
+# - Architects
 ---

-Dusan "DBJ" Jovanovic role is to make IT projects a sucess.
+Dušan Jovanović (DBJ) primary role is to make IT projects a sucess.
 As an pragmatist, he is mastering  the communications based on [TOGAF&trade;](https://www.opengroup.org/togaf).

 DBJ acts as Programme Director, Chief Architect and Design Authority, very often on behalf of clients.